mysociety/popit.poplus.org/docs/api/reference.md

 https://za-peoples-assembly.popit.mysociety.org/api/v0.1/persons/org.mysociety.za/person/104?embed=membership.organization.membership.person

-Only three levels of embeding are permitted.
+Only three levels of embedding are permitted.

 If an organization has both person and organization memberships then it's only possible to join one at a time presently.